 Directly due to some of the significant scientific limitations of present medical practice, the treatment of tick-borne disease has now become the single most controversial illness in modern medical history.
 Unfortunately, this controversy has now spilled over to invoke demeaning vitriol, ugly politics, and attempted character assassination.
 Treating physicians are being subject to treatment consistent with a modern resurgence of the Spanish inquisition while other physicians have, in the process, become ‘enemies of the people’ whose safety has, sometimes, been held at risk.

 The editor of this web site is a neurosurgeon medical director of a multi-specialty clinic, which has included the treatment of patients disabled by the sequela of tick-borne disease.
 I, and my colleagues, have observed, over the years, many disabled patients coming to our clinic from around the country who have been previously given hopeless diagnoses, such as multiple sclerosis, and have been told that there was no possible treatment.
-We have observed that many of these patients, following antibiotic treatment, have made remarkable recoveries and we have considered this to be the very best example of unbiased “peer review.”
+We have observed that many of these patients, following positive blood cultures and subsequent antibiotic treatment, have made remarkable recoveries.

-As I have become more interested and involved in the issue of tick-borne disease, my eyes have been progressively opened to this ongoing American tragedy.
-As a long-term resident of Minnesota who remembers well the experience of emerging from Pogami swamp in Ely MN during an Outward Bound exercise covered with leeches (aka African Queen), I was relieved with the knowledge that leeches only rarely transmitted any disease harmful to humans.
+As I have become more interested and involved in the issue of tick-borne disease, my eyes have been progressively opened to this ongoing and non-ending American medical tragedy.
+As a long-term resident of Minnesota who remembers well the experience of emerging from Pogami swamp in Ely MN during an Outward Bound exercise covered with leeches (aka African Queen), I was relieved to have the knowledge that leeches only rarely transmitted any disease harmful to humans.

 The question then is why ticks, on the other hand, have such filthy mouths with their saliva rife with spirochetes, ricketssia, gram negative bacteria, and parasites?
-Does this situation reflect a normal process of evolution or does this reflect the creation of “Frankensteinian” bio-warfare weapons scientists working in secret facilities creating “designer” arachnids?
+Does this situation reflect a normal process of evolution or does this reflect the creation of “Frankensteinian” bio-warfare weapons as suggested in The Plum Island Expose involving scientists working in secret facilities creating “designer” arachnids?

 Even though the DNA of the Borrelia burgdorfi (Bb) spirochete was found in the body of the 5,000 year old frozen alpine man Otzi, it remains an interesting historic fact how Bd came to be associated with the city of Lyme Connecticut and thus became the poster child for all tick-borne disease.